Chambers Review

 Provided by Mark J Forte

-Mark is the Head of BVI office and its litigation team.
-He specialises in complex cross-border litigation and contentious cross-border insolvency, and is recognised for his emergency interim relief work and considerable insolvency experience.
-Mark also advises foreign states, government agencies both home and abroad, and liquidators on international fraud and asset tracing measures.
+Mark Forte is Managing Partner and Head of the Litigation and Restructuring practice in Conyers’ BVI office.
+He specialises in complex commercial litigation and contentious cross-border insolvency, being widely recognised for his emergency interim relief work and considerable insolvency experience.
+Mark also regularly advises foreign states, government agencies both at home and abroad, and liquidators on international asset tracing measures.
+He has appeared as an expert witness in proceedings as diverse as investment treaty arbitrations before the ICSD in Washington DC and the United States Bankruptcy Court.

-Mark regularly appears as lead advocate in both Commercial Court and Court of Appeal cases, often appearing against visiting counsel and Queens Counsel.
-In recent years Mark has developed a strong practice involving CIS states and, in particular, the leading fraud and asset tracing work from that region, working both for in-house counsel and counsel located regionally.
-From this extensive experience of work from that region, Mark is familiar with practices and cultures of the corporate landscape in both Russia and Kazakhstan in particular.
+A frequently appearing advocate in some of the jurisdiction’s leading cases, Mark regularly acts as lead counsel in both Commercial Court and Court of Appeal cases, often against visiting counsel and Kings Counsel.
+His broad experience includes arbitration before various tribunals and assistance measures from the BVI courts to assist other arbitrations.
+In recent years, he has developed a strong practice in work involving the CIS states, in particular involving leading fraud and asset tracing work from that region, working both for in-house counsel and counsel located regionally.
+From his extensive work in both Russia and Kazakhstan in particular, Mark is familiar with the practices and cultures of the corporate landscape there and how that has evolved into work from other regions such as the UAE and Africa.

 3 items provided by Conyers